 Go cold turkey and block the entire internet when you really need to get work done

-Highlights: It’s worth mentioning that is is currently the only distraction management solution for iPad and iPhone.
+Highlights: It’s worth mentioning that it is currently the only distraction management solution for iPad and iPhone.
 It’s also the only app which can cut off your internet access.

 Cost: Basic version is free.
-The premium version (which allows you to cut off the entire internet is 10$)
+The premium version (which allows you to cut off the entire internet is 10$).
+Well worth the price and my absolute favorite.

 “LeechBlockis a simple free productivity tool designed to block those time-wasting sites that can suck the life out of your working day.”